moment/momentjs.com/docs/moment/04-displaying/01-format.md

 **Note:** While these date formats are very similar to LDML date formats, there are a few minor differences regarding day of month, day of year, and day of week.

-For a breakdown of a few different date formatting tokens across different languages, see [this chart of date formatting tokens.](https://docs.google.com/spreadsheet/ccc?key=0AtgZluze7WMJdDBOLUZfSFIzenIwOHNjaWZoeGFqbWc&amp;hl=en_US#gid=0)
+For a breakdown of a few different date formatting tokens across different locales, see [this chart of date formatting tokens.](https://docs.google.com/spreadsheet/ccc?key=0AtgZluze7WMJdDBOLUZfSFIzenIwOHNjaWZoeGFqbWc&amp;hl=en_US#gid=0)

 #### Formatting speed